Pelagicore/qface/docs/qtcpp.rst

 ===============

-For each module the generator creates the qmake project files, the plugin code to register the types.
-A module singleton which contains the enums and factory functions for creating the structures.
-The structure has no signals and the values are copied over.
+For each module the generator creates the qmake project files, the plugin code to register the types, a module singleton which contains the enums and factory functions for creating the structures.
+The structure has no signals and the values are copied over (copied from where?).

 .. code-block:: yml